mletras89/multiTile-architecture/README.md

 scheduler.setApplication(app);
 scheduler.setArchitecture(architecture);
 ```
-On top of the application
+On top of the application and the architecture, it is required to specify the maximum number of iterations, as default is 5.
 ```c
 scheduler.setMaxIterations(5);
 scheduler.calculateModuloSchedule();